MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/small-memory-dump.md

 -   A list of loaded drivers.

-In Windows XP and later versions of Windows, the following items are also included:
+The following items are also included:

 -   A list of loaded modules and unloaded modules.